cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 detailed below.
 Most of the changes will affect new PostgreSQL clusters only.

 !!!
 Warning
-    Please read carefully the list of changes below, and how to change the `Cluster` manifests to retain the existing behavior if you don't want to disrupt your existing workloads.
+    Please read carefully the list of changes below, and how to modify the `Cluster` manifests to retain the existing behavior if you don't want to disrupt your existing workloads.
 Alternatively, postpone the upgrade to until you are sure.
 In general, we recommend adopting these default